 The success in your research paper writing depends on your ability to search for a valid and credible reference that will support your study.
-Finding the best references can be difficult especially if you don’t have any idea where to start.
+Finding the best references can be difficult, especially if you don’t know where to start.
 But don’t worry.
 In this blog post, we will discuss how to get started in reference hunting.
 What you only need in this task is determination, focus, and patience because the good ones are not always easy to get.
 So here we go.

 Wikipedia Is Your Starting Line

-Just because we mentioned that Wikipedia is the starting line, it means that you will include this editable site in your references.
-No. We’re here in Wikipedia to have you check out the relevant links that can be your potential references that are related to your research topic.
+Just because I mentioned that Wikipedia is the starting line, you will include this editable site in your references.
+No. We’re here on Wikipedia to check out the relevant links that can be your potential references related to your research topic.
 Just scroll down.

-What you need to do is to check every link and skim/scan the content if there’s anything that you can use in your research paper writing.
+You need to check every link and skim/scan the content if there’s anything you can use in your research paper writing.
 Save the link that you think will be useful to you in a spreadsheet and ignore the others that do not have anything to do with your research.
 To be more specific with your search, you can always check out the links at the most bottom part of the Wiki Page.

 Some Wiki page topics have these

 Your second stop is the scholarly articles published online